Optimal decay rate for the 2-D compressible Oldroyd-B and Hall-MHD model: Abstract

 \section{Abstract}

 In this paper, we are concerned with long time behavior of the strong solutions to the 2-D compressible Oldroyd-B and Hall-MHD model.
-By virtue of the Fourier splitting method and the time weighted energy estimate, we obtain the $L^2$ decay rate $(1+t)^{-\frac{1}{4}}$.
+By virtue of the improved Fourier splitting method and the time weighted energy estimate, we obtain the $L^2$ decay rate $(1+t)^{-\frac{1}{4}}$.
 According to the Littlewood-Paley theory, we prove that the solutions belong to the critical Besov space with negative index.
-Finally, we show optimal decay rate in $H^2$-framework. \\ {\it 2010 Mathematics Subject Classification}: 35Q30, 76B03, 76D05, 76D99.
+Finally, we show optimal decay rate in $H^2$-framework without the smallness restriction of low frequencies. \\ {\it 2020 Mathematics Subject Classification}: 35Q30, 76A10, 76N10.

 {\it Keywords}: The compressible Oldroyd-B model; The compressible Hall-MHD equations; Besov spaces; Time decay rate.